aws-actions/configure-aws-credentials/README.md

 The default session duration is 6 hours when using an IAM User to assume an IAM Role (by providing an `aws-access-key-id`, `aws-secret-access-key`, and a `role-to-assume`) .
 If you would like to adjust this you can pass a duration to `role-duration-seconds`, but the duration cannot exceed the maximum that was defined when the IAM Role was created.
 The default session name is GitHubActions, and you can modify it by specifying the desired name in `role-session-name`.
+The default audience is `sts.amazonaws.com` which you can replace by specifying the desired audience name in `audience`.

 The following table describes which identity is used based on which values are supplied to the Action: